-More about how to apply for financial aid at Rutgers University–Camden, including step-by-step filing instructions.
+See how to apply for financial aid at Rutgers University–Camden for more information.

 A Rutgers Education Made Possible

 Last year, 88 percent of the entering undergraduate class at Rutgers received an offer of financial aid, with the total amount of merit- and need-based aid reaching $482 million universitywide.
 More than 81 percent of all Rutgers students receive some form of financial aid.